jprivillaso/modern_api/api/README.md

 - Handle RabbitMQ connections in a better manner.
 - Encrypt passwords and handle sensitive information in a better manner.
 - Using a config manager to inject the environment variables so that they are not hardcoded in the repository.

+## Rate Limit

+This API only allows 20 requests per minute from the same IP to avoid overwhelming the service.